invider/collider.jam/README.md

     <i><b>The Fun of the Game Jamming.</b></i>
 </p>

-Select a folder to keep your game projects in and create a new subfolder named 'cirlce.mod':
+Create a folder named 'cirlce.mod' in any convenient place
 ```
 mkdir circle.mod
 ```

-The *.mod* extension is crucial here, since that is how **Collider.JAM** determines the root of the project.
+The *.mod* extension is crucial, since that is how **Collider.JAM** determines the root of the project.
 **Collider.JAM** has particular conventions